 What does a product manager do? #

-They pivot through all stages of the product life cycle; they start with research and ideation before moving forward to the roadmap, product development, engineering—then onto launching, and distribution.
-The Product Manager is a cross-functional figure, the ultimate caretaker of the product strategy, from ideation to its arrival to the marketplace—without dropping the ball on optimization and product growth.
+They pivot through all stages of the product lifecycle; starting with research and ideation before moving forward to the product roadmap, development, and engineering—then onto launching, and distribution.
+The product manager is a cross-functional figure, the ultimate caretaker of the product strategy, from ideation to its arrival to the marketplace—without dropping the ball on optimization and product growth.

 They’ll translate business needs to technical requirements with the ability to convey the product vision into a universal language for everyone involved.
 And, above all, they’ll be committed to becoming the customer’s number one fan, listening carefully to their needs to exceed expectations by building a first-class product.

-At the end of the day, the PM has one goal, to build products that users love, in the most time and cost-efficient way.
-Delighted customers and the consequent sustainable revenue that comes with them stems from a successful Product Manager who is focused on solving challenges with an innovative mind.
+At the end of the day, product managers has one goal, to build products that users love, in the most time- and cost-efficient way.
+Delighted customers and the consequent sustainable revenue that comes with them stem from a successful manager who is focused on solving challenges with an innovative mind.

 Sounds like a lot to juggle.
-But by understanding the market, working with a motivated team, and becoming laser-focused on long-term objectives—the perfect PM skillset is born.
+But by understanding the market, working with a motivated team, and becoming laser-focused on long-term objectives—the perfect product manager skillset is born.